Reporting from the Ecuadorian Amazon

 In 2019, Sam received his master's from the UC Berkeley Graduate School of Journalism, where he focused on narrative writing and dabbled in audio journalism.
 He received his bachelor’s in geography from UC Santa Barbara, where he also studied professional writing.

-When not reporting or compulsively reading the news, he’s running to the beach, noodling away at a variety of fiction projects, trying to lure the neighborhood cat into the house, or putting a dent in his ever-growing queue of leisure reading.
+When not reporting or compulsively reading the news, he’s running through Golden Gate Park, noodling away at a variety of fiction projects, trying to lure a neighborhood cat into the house, rooting for LA sports teams, or putting a dent in his ever-growing queue of leisure reading.